cloudfoundry/docs-dev-guide/services/migrate-db.html.md

     end
     ~~~

-2. Add the task to the `manifest.yml` file, referencing the idempotent command `rake db:migrate` with the the `command` attribute.
+2. Add the task to the `manifest.yml` file, referencing the idempotent command `rake db:migrate` with the `command` attribute.

     ~~~
    ---